-June 01, 2020
+Monday June 1, 2020

-One of the key principles that is covered in the book by Andy Grove is that “the output of a manager is the output of the organizational units under his or her supervision or influence.”
+One of the key principles covered in the book by Andy Grove is that “the output of a manager is the output of the organizational units under his or her supervision or influence.”

 Yet, the main question that comes up is how much supervision a manager should give to his team?
 And whether complete freedom or micromanagement is better in terms of productivity?

 The general consensus is that micromanagement is heavily flawed, although, in the context of TRM, it really depends on individual scenarios.

 - Defining TRM as trust.
 Giving employees new projects, new roles, and new responsibilities while maintaining the same level of involvement and coaching as they had before.

 - Assuming that everyone has the same amount of context as you do.
 After delegating a task, leaving the person to dig his way out on his own.

 - Promoting to management positions because of personal achievements.
 Such a person will have low TRM for leadership skills and will fail in a management role.

 - Thinking that everybody should learn from their own mistakes.
 While it’s fine to fail and learn from your mistakes, a manager should always teach a subordinate as much as possible to prevent mistakes in the first place.
 Our customers shouldn’t pay for repeated mistakes.